2023 awards show schedule: How to watch

 The Golden Globes are presented by the Hollywood Foreign Press Association to recognize excellence in film and television.

-The 80th annual ceremony will take place Jan.
-10 at The Beverly Hilton in Beverly Hills, Calif., and air at 8 p.m.
+The 80th annual ceremony took place Tuesday at The Beverly Hilton in Beverly Hills, Calif., and aired at 8 p.m.
 EST on NBC.
-The show will also be available to stream on Peacock.
+The show also streamed on Peacock.

-Actor and comedian Jerrod Carmichael will host the awards show, with Ana de Armas, Billy Porter, Natasha Lyonne, Nicole Byer, Jamie Lee Curtis, Quentin Tarantino, Tracy Morgan and other stars to present awards.
+Actor and comedian Jerrod Carmichael hosted the awards show, with Ana de Armas, Billy Porter, Natasha Lyonne, Nicole Byer, Jamie Lee Curtis, Quentin Tarantino, Tracy Morgan and other stars presenting awards.

-The Banshees of Inisherin leads the film nominees with eight nominations, including Best Picture - Musical or Comedy.
-Abbott Elementary tops the TV nominees with five nominations, including Best Television Series - Musical or Comedy.
+The Banshees of Inisherin led the film nominees with eight nominations, including Best Picture - Musical or Comedy.
+Abbott Elementary topped the TV nominees with five nominations, including Best Television Series - Musical or Comedy.

 Critics Choice Awards - Jan.
 15